devjoe1991/yourora-native/docs/sidebar.md

 ---

-*This implementation plan provides a comprehensive roadmap for integrating a sophisticated sidebar navigation system into YourOra app while maintaining the existing design language and performance standards.*
+*This implementation plan provides a comprehensive roadmap for integrating a sophisticated sidebar navigation system into Miha app while maintaining the existing design language and performance standards.*